TeamIceElemental-Telerik/NinjaAssassins/README.md

 Deck with N number of cards (N = Deck: 56 cards / Endless):
 - each player draw A CARD one after another (?)
 - after a draw he decideds to play a card (? - or not)
-- each play can have X number of maximum cards (?)
+- each play can have X number of maximum cards (X = 3)

 Cards Logic:
 1. Ninja Assassin (Exploding Ninja) – if you draw a ninja assassin you die, unless you have one of the cards below (Green Ninja, Fight, Hide or Escape)